jjzhou012/RobustECD/README.md

-# RobustECD: Robust Enhancement of Community Detection
+# RobustECD: Enhancement of Network Structure for Robust Community Detection

 This is a Python implementation of RobustECD, as described in the following: